alexwzk/PRLOffline/README.md

 *******
 Outputs:
 The data is stored in the "same-filename".lsh file under the same folder with the original's.
-You can then parse the lsh file and setup the Online process accordingly.
+You can then parse the lsh file and setup the Online Oblivious Bloom Intersection (https://personal.cis.strath.ac.uk/changyu.dong/PSI/PSI.html) process accordingly.

 The result of the offline process is like this:
 0 1d e5 dc 80 f7 ec d0 3c 86 50 97 26 f6 78 32 81 c4 88 fd